 I’m sure such people exist.
-I simply haven’t encountered them at this point in my life.
+I simply haven’t encountered them.

 My Jewish friends have always wished me a Merry Christmas and recognized my traditions just as I’ve recognized theirs.

 I personally believe stores worried about their employees uttering the words “Merry Christmas” are overly sensitive and out of touch with the vast majority of their patrons.

 Christmas is a federal holiday after all.

 However, if you’re concerned about sending a Christmas card to someone who does not observe the Advent, then a Thanksgiving card is the solution for you.

 But even if that’s not something you’re worried about, I remain a strong advocate of the Thanksgiving card.